openmrv/MRV/Formatted/Modules_2_fr/t2_2_ccdc_fr.md

 ## 5 References

-Zhu, Z., Woodcock, C.E., 2014.
+Zhu, Z. and Woodcock, C.E., 2014.
 Continuous change detection and classification of land cover using all available Landsat data.
-Remote Sens.
-Environ.
-144, 152–171. https://doi.org/10.1016/j.rse.2014.01.011
+Remote sensing of Environment, 144, pp.152-171. https://doi.org/10.1016/j.rse.2014.01.011

 -----